ZEABAY/Film-Archive/README.md

 4. Local Storage
 5. Popup to add film
 6. Class
-7. Use clear(); on web console to clear local storage
+7. Use clear(); on web console to clear local storage  ( will be added as clear all button )

 ### ZEABAY